EfiLygda/MySQL-Project-Repository/README.md

 ## Contents

-* `E-commerce`: Contains 3-level exercises using the Olist E-commerce dataset available at [Kaggle](https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database)
+* `E-commerce`: Contains the following:
+  - `E-commerce Exercises`: 3-level exercises using the Olist E-commerce dataset available at [Kaggle](https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database).
-.
+  - `E-commerce Data Analysis`: Explotation of the sales performance, customer behavior, and delivery logistics of an online marketplace using advanced SQL queries on a real-world dataset.

 * `Maven Analytics - SQL for Data Analysis Projects`: Contains the answers given to the questions for the final project of the course.

 ## Tools Used